toddfast/mutagen-cassandra/README.md

 For examples of using Mutagen Cassandra, see the unit tests.
 To run the tests, you'll need a running instance of Cassandra running on the default port (9160).

-Note that the unit test mixes declarative CQL mutations with a Java mutation (`V003`), which are in different directories according to the standard Maven layout.
+Note that the unit test mixes declarative CQL mutations with a Java mutation (`V003`), which are in different directories according to the standard Maven layout but they get merged into the same directory in the build.

 Other Details
 -------------